TomKrauss/pks-edit/doc/manual/macro_language.md

 `array[len] == c` is **always evaluated** regardless of the outcome of the test `len < 10`.
 We will fix this later to make boolean expressions more powerful and simpler to write.

-The `require` keyword does not work as expected.
-It will load the "required" source **after** the file requiring it was loaded.
-We will fix that as well on a long term run in particular when introducing the ability to define own types (enums and structs) to be able to load declarations before they are used.